akestoridis/grc-ieee802154/README.md

 ```

 * Terminate the execution of the flow graph and then do the following:
-	* An independent 802.15.4 sniffer should have been able to capture the packet after tuning to the appropriate channel.
+	* An independent IEEE 802.15.4 sniffer should have been able to capture the packet after tuning to the appropriate channel.
 	* Try to transmit a Zigbee packet using Scapy (v2.4.2+) by generating and executing the flow graph, followed by the following commands:
 ```
 $ python3